mlogan914/sdtm-data-pipeline-aws/README.md

 ## Overview

-This project presents a design concept for an automated data pipeline tailored to the pharmaceutical and medical device industries.
+This project presents a *minimally viable pipeline* for automating data processing and transformation in the pharmaceutical and medical device industries.
 The pipeline transforms raw clinical data from diverse sources—including EDC, EHR, laboratory systems, wearables, manual uploads (e.g., CSVs), and APIs—into CDISC SDTM-compliant datasets.
 By automating data processing, compliance validation, and output generation, the pipeline streamlines workflows and ensures high-quality, regulatory-compliant datasets for clinical trials.

 SDTM (Study Data Tabulation Model) is a standardized format developed by CDISC (Clinical Data Interchange Standards Consortium) for organizing and submitting clinical trial data to regulatory agencies such as the FDA and PMDA.
 It enhances consistency, traceability, and interoperability across studies.